Take your vacation on the road this summer

 When it comes to cooking, keep it simple with single-pot meals.
 Stews, hearty soups and stir fry dishes are perfect for camping life.
 And it wouldn’t hurt to invest in a few good pieces of cookware, as well as a slow cooker.

-“We have been camping for a long time and already had a solid grasp on cooking outdoors and the supplies needed,” Pickett says.
+“We have been camping for a long time and already had a solid grasp on cooking outdoors and the supplies needed,” Kina says.
 For some, spontaneous meals are just fine.
 But if you’re not overly comfortable in the kitchen, you’ll probably want to plan out meals and shop a few days in advance.
 Pickett recommends creating a supply list with basic food prep items and then coming up with specific meals.
 Of course, while all good camper trailers include an indoor kitchen, why not involve the whole family and cook around a fire pit outdoors, with kid-friendly and easy-to-cook treats like hotdogs and burgers?
 (And don’t forget the quintessential camping treat: s’mores!)

 Disconnect — but only if you want to

 One of the great things about vacationing in the great outdoors is the ability to unplug: set up a hammock, grab a good book and unwind.
 But, as we all know, just because you’re on vacation doesn’t mean you won’t need to check email or get online.
-Fortunately, you can connect up to seven devices to your GM vehicle’s available built-in Wi-Fi® Hotspot,
+Fortunately, you can connect up to 18 devices to your GM vehicle’s available built-in Wi-Fi® Hotspot,

 Have fun